julzaza/wildwitchherbs/_posts/2025-07-02-balkan-witches-survived.md

 image: /assets/images/balkan-witch.jpg
 ---

-## Why Balkan Witches Survived: Magic Rooted in the People

 The witch hunts swept across Europe like wildfire, burning tens of thousands — mostly women — accused of heresy, devil worship, or simply knowing too much.
 But in the Balkans, something different happened.